FAQs

 Q: How can Alumni get involved?

-A: There are numerous ways alumni can come back and give back.
-You can register on our site to be added to the alumni list if you are not already listed.
-You can volunteer to be a guest speaker, a judge during science fairs, senior project presentations, and more.
-Stay connected on Facebook, Instagram, and/or LinkedIn, and feel free to reach out to us at [email protected].
+A: There are numerous ways alums can give back.
+If you are not already listed, you can register on our site to be added to the alum list.
+You can volunteer as a guest speaker or a judge during science fairs, senior project presentations, and more.
+Stay connected on Facebook, Instagram, and/or LinkedIn, and feel free to contact us at [email protected].

 Elementary School Frequently Asked Questions: